dtingley11/KernelSU-iOS-Emoji/README.md

-# Magisk-iOS-Emoji
+# KernelSU-iOS-Emoji
-Systemlessly replaces emoji font with iOS Emoji, for use with KernelSU.
+Systemlessly replaces emoji font with iOS Emoji.
+For use with KernelSU.
 Compatability is not guaranteed.
+If your apps are not loading the correct font, clear the app's cache and open the app again.
+You may have to close your app and reopen after reboots.

 ## Changelog

+v1.1
+-added generic facebook/instagram/messenger support

 v1.0
 -support for KSU